Americans with Disabilities Act – Clarification for Schools

 The public school must honor the choice of the student with the disability (or appropriate family member) unless the public school can prove that an alternative auxiliary aid or service provides communication that is as effective as that provided to students without disabilities.
 If the school district can show that the alternative auxiliary aid or service is as effective and affords the person with a disability an equal opportunity to participate in and benefit from the service, program, or activity, then the district may provide the alternative.

 4. What factors should a public school district consider in determining what auxiliary aids or services are necessary to afford qualified students with disabilities an equal opportunity to participate in, and enjoy the benefits of, the public school’s services, programs, or activities?

-.
+Answer.
 The determination of what auxiliary aids or services will provide effective communication must be made on a case‐by‐case basis, considering the communication used by the student, the nature, length, and complexity of the communication involved, and the context in which the communication is taking place.